 How Pet Acupuncture Works

 Your pet will be examined and diagnosed before an acupuncture session can begin.
-The vet inserts sterile needles into specific trigger points on the pet’s body.
+For both dog and cat acupuncture, the vet inserts sterile needles into specific trigger points on the pet’s body.
 This is painless, although it can cause a slight tingling sensation.

 The acupuncture needles cause a targeted biochemical reaction under the skin that can facilitate healing.
 There are no side effects from dog and cat acupuncture.
 Many animals find the treatment soothing, and it’s not uncommon for a pet to take a short nap during an acupuncture session.